Sesame oil benefits

 Sesame oil contains a large amount of linoleic acid, a PUFA.
 In itself, it is an essential fat.
 Your body is unable to manufacture it.
 So it is good; vital in fact.

-So, why a but?
+So, why is there a but?
 Because the Western diet contains far too much PUFA.
 The result is that the ratio of omega 6 to 3 is also very high; and that means inflammation.

 That ratio should be between 3 to 1 and perhaps 10 to 1.
-But the average Western diet is 20 to 1 and even 60 to 1; inflammation, pain and stiffness.
+But the average Western diet is 20 and even up 60 to 1; inflammation, pain and stiffness.
 And because the lining of the arteries becomes angry, heart disease too.

-Inflammation of arteries, of muscles, of joints, and almost certainly the other organs too is the result.
-Like the colon; too much PUFA in the diet may well be part of the underlying problem with diseases like Ulcerative Colitis.
+Inflammation of arteries, muscles and joints is the result; and almost certainly the other organs like the colon.
+Too many PUFAs in the diet may well be part of the underlying problem with diseases like Ulcerative Colitis.

 Palmitic acid is controversial.
-The official American Heart Association stand is that it is a saturated fatty acid, a small amount, true, only 7%, and to be avoided.
+The official American Heart Association stand is that it is a saturated fat, a small amount only at 7% but to be avoided.

 Olive oil